 The engagement pyramid is a simple yet powerful PR model.

-You should be happy to get 1% to offer their engagement as creators.
-However, to launch a successful social media campaign, you must also attract contributors and lurkers—even if you can’t expect them to invest as much engagement as your top creators.
+Getting 1% to offer their engagement as co-creators is a good result.
+However, to launch a successful social media campaign, you must also attract contributors and lurkers — even if you can’t expect them to invest as much engagement as your top creators.

 The Engagement Pyramid (1-9-90)